 Real responses to real-life questions

 I work in the mental health field and have a problem with my coworker — we'll call him Don.
-While Don seems to behave appropriately with clients (as far as I can tell), he nonetheless makes negative comments about minority groups.
+While Don seems to behave appropriately with clients (as far as I can tell), he nonetheless makes negative comments about minority groups, particularly our Black co-workers.
 This generally happens over a few drinks after work.
 In the office, he’s politically correct; out of the office, he’s an out and proud racist.

 I have a hard time believing Don’s real attitudes don’t leak out when working with clients.
-For instance, we serve many refugees from all over the world.
-Yet he recently complained to me that “these immigrants are taking over my once nice apartment building and the hallways stink of curry.”
+For instance, we serve many refugees — Black and white, from all over the world.
+Yet he recently complained to me that “these "Africans are taking over my once nice apartment building and the hallways stink of weird food.”
 These remarks make me sick and I’ve told him so.
 He just laughs and says I’m too sensitive.

 FYI: Don always receives top reviews for his job performance from a supervisor who never spends any social time with his employees.